-Have you ever wondered why you always get bloated each month at the same time?
+Have you ever wondered why you always get a bloated feeling each month at the same time?
 Or, why you can’t fit in your clothes for only a few days?
 Well, it could be due to the fact you are ovulating.
 Yes, bloating during ovulation is a thing, and it is not a good thing as you and I know.
-Unfortunately, it is actually something women need to add to their list of horrible symptoms felt each month.
-Don’t you agree that women deserve awards for everything they need to face for just being females.

-But, you are luck today.
-I have some good news.
-Bloating during ovulation can be managed to the point of toleration or avoided completely.
-Pain killers like Advil or Tylenol can ease some PMS symptoms, but it doesn’t manage bloating during ovulation.
-I wish there was a pill you can take to avoid all the symptoms you have to deal with during certain times of the month.
+I wish there was a pill you can take to avoid all the uncomfortable symptoms you have to deal with during certain times of the month.
 There is no one pill, but there are certain foods and actions you can do to help you.
-If you would like to know why ovulation causes bloating and how to solve the problem, keep reading.
+If you would like to know why ovulation causes pain and bloating and how to solve the problem, keep reading.

-In this post, the following will be discussed.
+In this post, I will discuss the following.

 - What is ovulation?